-The aim was to test the effect of an FC-supplemented diet in mice with CCI injury, a model that reproduces clinically relevant neurobehavioral changes,37 and where PL changes have been documented over a long period post-injury.21 Microglial activation, hippocampal neurodegeneration and myelin loss persist up to 1 year in CCI.38 CCI studies have reported protracted increases in lesion volume39 and impairment of spatial learning and memory.40 We hypothesized that administration of FC post-TBI could improve neurological outcome and counter tissue loss.
+The aim was to test the effect of a FC- supplemented diet in mice with CCI injury, a model which reproduces clinically relevant neurobehavioral changes, and where PL changes have been documented over a long period post-injury.
+Microglial activation, hippocampal neurodegeneration and myelin loss persist up to one year in CCI.
+CCI studies have reported protracted increases in lesion volume and impairment of spatial learning and memory.
+We hypothesized that administration of FC post-TBI could improve neurological outcome and counter tissue loss.

-Methods
+Materials and Methods